pkorba/animanga/README.md

 # AniManga Bot

-A maubot plugin that allows you to search for anime and manga in AniList database.
+A maubot plugin that allows you to search for anime and manga in AniList or MyAnimeList (via [Tenrai API](https://tenrai.org/)) database.

 The plugin requires `pillow` Python package that is not a part of the default maubot installation.
 It can be installed the same way you [install maubot](https://docs.mau.fi/maubot/usage/setup/index.html#production-setup):